 gtfsio offers tools for the development of GTFS-related packages.
-It establishes a standard for representing GTFS feeds using R data types based on Google’s Static GTFS Reference.
+It establishes a standard for representing GTFS feeds using R data types based on the GTFS Schedule Reference.
 It provides fast and flexible functions to read and write GTFS feeds while sticking to this standard.
 It defines a basic gtfs class which is meant to be extended by packages that depend on it.
 And it also offers utility functions that support checking the structure of GTFS objects.

 Installation